musikalkemist/advancedpython/README.md

 # advancedpython
-Code for the Advanced Python course.
+Code and presentations for the Advanced Python Programming course by Valerio Velardo - The Sound of AI.